 - All three industries are subject to regulations

 Some of these regulations are federal, some are state, some are county, and some are from private organizations.
 Anyone who says “why can’t we just [insert idea here]?” may not be considering some of these regulations.
-In order to design successful experiences, we need to think beyond the constraints of regulations, while still being aware of them.
+In order to design successful experiences we need to think beyond the constraints of regulations.
+But we still need to be aware of them.

 - All three are very complex, making literacy within each difficult